 About the Center for Community and Economic Development (CCED)

 The Center for Community and Economic Development (CCED) was established in August of 1994 to create a proactive stance in the University to address major development issues facing the region.
 The CCED provides quality community service through management of resources and evaluation and support of grants and contracted services using highly credentialed teams of academic personnel and successful practitioners.
 The CCED pursues excellence in its programs and activities as it seeks to improve the quality of life for the citizens of the Delta.
-CCED staff believe in the importance of education and the power of all individuals, families, groups and institutions to act collectively to meet the needs of their communities.
+CCED staff believes in the importance of education and the power of all individuals, families, groups and institutions to act collectively to meet the needs of their communities

 The mission of the CCED is “Building and Empowering Relationships that Strengthen Communities” through teaching, outreach, research programs, project management, and support services that utilize, expand, and deepen the human resource base primarily in, but not limited to, the Yazoo-Mississippi Delta.
 Primary personnel resources are faculty associates, Delta State and external academic faculty and staff, successful practitioners, external experts, and organizations capable of contributing to the achievement of the Center’s mission.